Byzantine Papacy: Literary and musical

 Rome experienced a "short cultural efflorescence" in the early sixth century as a result of the translation of Greek works—"both sacred and profane"—into Latin, with the rise of an intellectual class fluent in both languages.
 Because traditional Classical education in Rome had declined "nearly to the point of extinction", even learned Latin scholars could not read such works in their original Greek and were forced to rely on translation.
 Many such texts appeared in the papal library, which was established by Pope Agapetus I circa 535 (moved by future Pope Gregory I to his monastery on Caelian Hill and later the Lateran).
 The papal library contained only a very few texts in the year 600, but boasted shelves of codices (primarily in Greek) by 650.
 Moreover, the staff of the papal chancery was thoroughly bilingual by mid-century, with its "administrative apparatus" run by Greeks.
 Until recently, scholars believed that papal texts were written in Latin and then translated into Greek; however, the evidence regarding the proceedings of the Lateran Council of 649 reveals exactly the opposite to be the case.

 Despite the conquest, the decline of the knowledge of the Greek language continued almost unchecked, and translators remained in short supply throughout Gregory I's papacy.
 Only at the end of the sixth century did knowledge of the Greek language (and the corresponding supply of Greek texts) undergo a "slightly increased vitality".
 Conversely, knowledge of Latin in Constantinople was "not only rare but a 'complete anachronism'".

 Pope Vitalian (657–672) established a schola cantorum to train ceremonial chanters, which was almost entirely "in imitation of its Byzantine model".
-Vatalian also introduced the celebration of the Easter vespers and baptism at Epiphany, both traditions originating in Constantinople.
+Vitalian also introduced the celebration of the Easter vespers and baptism at Epiphany, both traditions originating in Constantinople.
 The "liturgical byzantinization" furthered by Vitalian would be continued by his successors.
 However, the Latin language made a liturgical resurgence—officially replacing Greek—between 660 and 682; Greek again re-emerged during the papacy of Pope Agatho and his successors.

 By the beginning of the eighth century, bilingual liturgies were common place, with Greek taking precedence.
 Thus, Greek literary customs found their way into the entire liturgical calendar, particularly papal rituals.
 This period laid the groundwork for Western mariology, built closely after the cult of Theotokos ("Mother of God") in the East, where Mary was regarded as the special protector of Constantinople.